Train-In-Blocks-Ltd/Landing/content/blog/debunking-five-common-fitness-myths.md

 ---
-title: Debunking Five Common Fitness Myths
+title: Debunking 5 Common Fitness Myths
-slug: fact-vs-fiction-the-fitness-myths
+slug: debunking-five-common-fitness-myths
 exclusive: false
 img: debunking-common-fitness-myths.jpg
 alt: Separating the fact from the fiction in the world of fitness